 We apply the same approach to dealing with potential outlier observations across all indicators.
 Before computing the summary statistics of final constructed indicators, we identify outliers using the 1st and 99th percentile of the indicator’s distribution.
 We then winsorize values that were either smaller or larger than these thresholds.
-For example, we apply the value at the 99th percentile to any observations that are larger than this threshold.
+Thus, we apply the value at the 99th percentile to any observations that are larger than this threshold.
 Depending on what is logical for a given indicator, we winsorize at both the 1st and 99th percentiles or just the 99th percentile (if there is no illogically small value for the variable).
-In addition to winsorizing the top 1% of final indicators, we also winsorize the bottom 1% of non-0 values for selected indicators: area harvested, area planted, family labor days, hired labor days, and income components (net crop income, net livestock income, net fishing income, non-ag wage income, ag wage income, net self-employment income, transfers income, and "other" income).
+In addition to winsorizing the top 1% of final indicators, we also winsorize the bottom 1% of non-0 values for selected indicators: area harvested, area planted, family labor days, hired labor days, and income components (net crop income, net livestock income, net fishing income, non-agricultural wage income, agricultural wage income, net self-employment income, transfers income, and "other" income).
 For these indicators, we take all observations below the 1st percentile of the distribution and set them to the value at the 1st percentile.
-When constructing ratios (e.g., yield, labor productivity), we winsorize the numerator and denominator prior to taking the ratio (as in most cases we report estimates for the numerator and denominator variables separately), and also winsorize the top 1% of the constructed ratio.
-We do not winsorize variables that represent proportions.
-We do not winsorize by sub-population.
+When constructing ratios (e.g., yield, labor productivity), we winsorize the numerator and denominator prior to taking the ratio (as, in most cases, we report estimates for the numerator and denominator variables separately), and also winsorize the top 1% of the constructed ratio.
+We do not winsorize variables that represent proportions and we do not winsorize by sub-population.

 Specific winsorizing decisions are documented in the "Winsorizing Decision" column of the "Summ. of Indicator Construction" tab in the Indicator Estimates Spreadsheet linked above (filename EPAR_UW_335_AgDev_Indicator_Estimates.xlsx).
 After winsorizing, we generate new winsorized versions of the variables with the prefix "w_" to distinguish them from the un-winsorized variables.
 Both winsorized and un-winsorized versions of the variables are included in our final .dta files.

-We apply provided survey weights for the three LSMS-ISA surveys (Ethiopia ESS, Nigeria GHS, and Tanzania NPS) and three of the four AgDev surveys (India RMS, Tanzania TBS, Nigeria NIBAS) to generate representative estimates.
-Survey weights were not available for the Ethiopia ACC and Tanzania TBS AgDev Baselines.
+We apply survey weights provided for the three LSMS-ISA surveys (Ethiopia ESS, Nigeria GHS, and Tanzania NPS) and three of the four AgDev surveys (India RMS, Tanzania TBS, Nigeria NIBAS) to generate representative estimates.
+Survey weights were not available for the Ethiopia ACC AgDev Baseline survey.
 Weights are used to ensure that statistics estimated with the sample are unbiased estimates of the population parameters.
 Thus, weighted statistics can only be reported at geographical levels where the sample is representative of the population.
-In the India baseline, the sample is representative at the state level and statistics are reported by state.
+In the AgDev instruments the sample is representative at the state or zone level and statistics are reported by state or zone.
 In the LSMS-ISA, the sample is nationally representative but not always regionally representative; thus, we only report the statistics at the national level.
-For the two instruments where no survey weights are available, we implicitly use a weight of “1” for each observation.
+For the Ethiopia ACC, where no survey weights are available, we implicitly use a weight of “1” for each observation.

 In addition to household weights, we also apply area weights, animal weights, or individual weights to selected indicators to report representative estimates for a hectare, animal, or individual, respectively.
 These weights are constructed by multiplying the household weight by the given object, e.g., hectares of area or number of animals.
 The weights for each estimate are noted in the "Weight" column of the "Summ. of Indicator Construction" tab of the Indicator Estimates spreadsheet linked above.